John Kelland (veterinarian): Foot-and-Mouth Disease

-1922–1924 Outbreak
+1922–1924 outbreak

 The ministry sent Kelland to Cheshire during the UK's 1922–23 foot-and-mouth disease outbreak.
 Kelland led Cheshire's disease control response and directed local operations.

-1930 Serum Trials
+1930 serum trials

 In 1930, Kelland's work at the Ministry of Agriculture and Fisheries involved experimenting with serum treatment believed to contain curative, if not preventive, qualities for FMD.
 Kelland viewed serum as a supplement, not a replacement for slaughter policies, as its use hindered early diagnosis and disease control.

-1937 Outbreak
+1937 outbreak

 Kelland oversaw the ministry's response to the FMD outbreak in the South of England, this time controlling from London HQ.

 In November 1937, Kelland placed a standstill order on three parts of East and South East England to check the spread of the FMD outbreak.

 The standstill order was on cattle, sheep, and pigs over a large part of England, prohibiting movement from specified areas to outside.